article banner (priority)

 • are non-trivial to calculate (otherwise, using lazy is not worth the effort),

-• might not be used for all instances (otherwise use the regular property),
+• might not be used for all instances (otherwise, use a regular property),

-• might be used more than once by one instance (otherwise, define property with getter).
+• might be used more than once by one instance (otherwise, define a property with a getter).

 data class User( val name: String, val surname: String, val pronouns: Pronouns, val gender: Gender, // ... ) { val fullDisplay: String by lazy { produceFullDisplay() } fun produceFullDisplay() { println("Calculating...") // ... } } fun test() { val user = User(...) val copy = user.copy() println(copy.fullDisplay) // Calculating...
 XYZ println(copy.fullDisplay) // XYZ }

-When we consider lazy delegate as a performance optimization, we should also consider what thread safety mode we want it to use.
-It can be specified in an additional function argument mode accepting the enum LazyThreadSafetyMode.
-There are the following options:
+When we consider using a lazy delegate as a performance optimization, we should also consider which thread safety mode we want it to use.
+It can be specified in an additional mode function argument, which accepts the enum LazyThreadSafetyMode.
+The following options are available:

-• SYNCHRONIZED is the default and the safest option that uses locks to ensure that only a single thread can initialize this delegate instance.
-This option is also the slowest, as synchronization mechanisms introduce some performance costs.
+• SYNCHRONIZED is the default and safest option and uses locks to ensure that only a single thread can initialize this delegate instance.
+This option is also the slowest because synchronization mechanisms introduce some performance costs.

 • PUBLICATION means that the initializer function can be called several times on concurrent access to an uninitialized delegate instance value, but only the first returned value will be used as the value of this delegate instance.
-If a delegate is used by only a single thread, this option will be slightly faster than SYNCHRONIZED, but when used by multiple threads, we need to cover the possible cost of the same value recalculation before the value is initialized.
+If a delegate is used only by a single thread, this option will be slightly faster than SYNCHRONIZED; however, if a delegate is used by multiple threads, we need to cover the possible cost of recalculation of the same value before the value is initialized.

-• NONE is the fastest option, which uses no locks to synchronize access to the delegate instance value, so if the instance is accessed from multiple threads, its behavior is undefined.
-This mode should not be used unless this instance is guaranteed never to be initialized from more than one thread.
+• NONE is the fastest option and uses no locks to synchronize access to the delegate instance value; so, if the instance is accessed from multiple threads, its behavior is undefined.
+This mode should not be used unless this instance is guaranteed to never be initialized from more than one thread.

-In all the previous examples, we used lazy as a performance optimization, but this is not the only reason.
-With that, I would like to share a story from my early days of using Kotlin on Android.
+In all these examples, we used lazy as a performance optimization, but there are other reasons to use it.
+In this context, I’d like to share a story from my early days of using Kotlin on Android.
 It was around 2015.
-Kotlin was still before the stable release, and the Kotlin community was inventing ways how its features can be used to help us with everyday tasks.
-You see, in Android, we have a concept of Activity, which is like a window that defines its view, traditionally using XML files.
-Then the class representing Activity often modified this view by programmatically changing texts or some of its properties.
+Kotlin was still before the stable release, and the Kotlin community was inventing ways of using its features to help us with everyday tasks.
+You see, in Android we have a concept of Activity, which is like a window that defines its view, traditionally using XML files.
+Then, the class representing an Activity often modifies this view by programmatically changing text or some of its properties.
 To change a particular view element, we need to reference it, but we cannot reference it before the view is set with the setContentView function.
-That is why back then, it was a standard to define references to view elements as lateinit properties and associate proper view elements to them straight after setting content view.
+Back then, this is why it was standard practice to define references to view elements as lateinit properties and associate appropriate view elements with them immediately after setting up the content view.

 class MainActivity : Activity() { lateinit var questionLabelView: TextView lateinit var answerLabelView: EditText lateinit var confirmButtonView: Button override fun onCreate(savedInstanceState: Bundle?) { super.onCreate(savedInstanceState) setContentView(R.layout.activity_main) questionLabelView = findViewById(R.id.main_question_label) answerLabelView = findViewById(R.id.main_answer_label) confirmButtonView = findViewById(R.id.main_button_confirm) } }

 This pattern was used in nearly all Android applications (and I can still see it nowadays in some projects), even though it is far from perfect.
-We need to define multiple lateinit properties.
-They are all read-write, even though they are initialized only once.
+We need to define multiple lateinit properties, which are all read-write even though they are initialized only once.
 Property definition and assignment are separated.
-The property name repeats.
-If a property is not used, it will not be marked by IDE because the assignment is considered a usage.
+If a property is not used, it will not be marked by the IDE because an assignment is considered a usage.
 Overall, there is a lot of space for improvement.
-The solution turned out to be extremely simple: We can define property initialization next to its definition if we make it lazy.
+The solution turned out to be extremely simple: we can define property initialization next to its definition if we make it lazy.

 class MainActivity : Activity() { val questionLabelView: TextView by lazy { findViewById(R.id.main_question_label) } val answerLabelView: TextView by lazy { findViewById(R.id.main_answer_label) } val confirmButtonView: Button by lazy { findViewById(R.id.main_button_confirm) } override fun onCreate(savedInstanceState: Bundle) { super.onCreate(savedInstanceState) setContentView(R.layout.main_activity) } }

-Thanks to the lazy delegate, finding the view by id will be postponed until the property is used for the first time, and we can assume it will happen after the content view is set.
-We made such an assumption in the previous solution, so why not make it in this one as well?
-We also have some important improvements: Property is read-only, initialization and definition are kept together, and unused properties will be marked.
-We also have performance benefits: View reference that is never used will never be associated with the view element, and findViewById execution can be expensive.
+Thanks to the lazy delegate, finding the view by id will be postponed until the property is used for the first time, which we can assume will happen after the content view is set.
+We made such an assumption in the previous solution, so why not make it in this one too?
+We also have some important improvements: properties that keep view references are read-only, initialization and definition are kept together, and unused properties will be marked.
+We also have performance benefits: a view reference that is never used will never be associated with the view element, which is good because the findViewById execution can be expensive.

-What is more, we can push this pattern further and extract a function that will both define a lazy delegate and find view by id.
-In the project I co-created, we named it bindView, and it helped us make our view references really clear, consistent, and readable.
+What is more, we can push this pattern further and extract a function that will both define a lazy delegate and find a view by id.
+In a project I co-created, we named this delegate bindView, and it helped us make our view references really clear, consistent, and readable.

 class MainActivity : Activity() { var questionLabelView: TextView by bindView(R.id.main_question_label) var answerLabelView: TextView by bindView(R.id.main_answer_label) var confirmButtonView: Button by bindView(R.id.main_button_confirm) override fun onCreate(savedInstanceState: Bundle) { super.onCreate(savedInstanceState) setContentView(R.layout.main_activity) } } // ActivityExt.kt fun <T : View> Activity.bindView(viewId: Int) = lazy { this.findViewById<T>(viewId) }

 We started using this pattern to bind other references as well, like strings or colors.
-But my favorite part is binding Activity arguments.
-I still use this in some of my projects.
-This is really convenient to have all activity properties defined together with their key at the top of this activity definition.
+But my favorite part was binding Activity arguments, which I still use today in some of my projects because it’s very convenient to have all activity properties defined together with their keys at the top of this activity definition.

 class SettingsActivity : Activity() { private val titleString by bindString(R.string.title) private val blueColor by bindColor(R.color.blue) private val doctor by extra<Doctor>(DOCTOR_KEY) private val title by extraString(TITLE_KEY) override fun onCreate(savedInstanceState: Bundle?) { super.onCreate(savedInstanceState) setContentView(R.layout.settings_activity) } } // ActivityExt.kt fun <T> Activity.bindString(@IdRes id: Int): Lazy<T> = lazy { this.getString(id) } fun <T> Activity.bindColor(@IdRes id: Int): Lazy<T> = lazy { this.getColour(id) } fun <T : Parcelable> Activity.extra(key: String) = lazy { this.intent.extras.getParcelable(key) } fun Activity.extraString(key: String) = lazy { this.intent.extras.getString(key) }

-In the backend application, you can also find lazy delegates used for initializing properties that should not be initialized during project setup, but when they are needed for the first time.
+In the backend application, you can also find lazy delegates that are used to initialize properties that should be initialized when they are needed for the first time, but not during project setup.
 A simple example is a connection to a local database.

 class Lazy { var x = 0 val y by lazy { 1 / x } fun hello() { try { print(y) } catch (e: Exception) { x = 1 print(y) } } } fun main(args: Array<String>) { Lazy().hello() }